parente/tott/doc/setup.rst

 GitHub
 ------

 GitHub_ and BitBucket_ are two sites offering version control as a service.
 GitHub is by far and away the most popular site for social coding, but BitBucket offers unlimited private repositories to users with academic email addresses (i.e., you).
-Since we're not concerned about keeping our practice code private in this course, we will focus on GitHub.
+Since we're not concerned about keeping our practice code private, we will focus on GitHub.
+But keep in mind you can get free, private hosting on BitBucket if you need it for other course work.

 #.
 Visit the GitHub home page.
 #.
 Click Sign up for GitHub.